 Few US oil and gas firms return small-business COVID-19 loans

-The U.S. Treasury Department offered amnesty to public companies that return money they borrowed by May 18, saying it would deem they made the application in good faith due to economic uncertainty fueled by the coronavirus outbreak, before guidelines were clarified.
+The US Treasury Department offered amnesty to public companies that return money they borrowed by May 18, saying it would deem they made the application in good faith due to economic uncertainty fuelled by the coronavirus outbreak, before guidelines were clarified.

-The country's energy sector has been clamoring for government aid in the wake of plummeting oil prices that have driven several debt-laden exploration and production companies into bankruptcy.
+The country's energy sector has been clamouring for government aid in the wake of plummeting oil prices that have driven several debt-laden exploration and production companies into bankruptcy.

 One aspect of the latter that has been used by oil and gas firms is the so-called Paycheck Protection Program (PPP) for small businesses, providing loans that can be forgiven to cover payroll expenses, as well as mortgage interest, rent and utility costs.